 It’s designed to help local business owners connect and collaborate with each other.

-The site has racked up over 3 million members in under 5 years of operation, and receives nearly 3 million monthly visits.
+The site has racked up over 4.5 million members in under 5 years of operation and receives over 4 million monthly visits.

 This can be a valuable site for generating new business through referrals, partnerships, and more.